sentinel-hub/eo-learn-examples/city-temperature-downscaling/README.md

 Responsible: Nico Bader

-This demonstrates how to extract the structure of a city's temperature field by using satellite data.
-A slide set shows how this gets combined with weather data to generate e.g. urban heat island maps.
+This repository demonstrates how to extract the structure of a city's temperature field by using satellite data (Step I).
+A slide set shows how this gets combined with weather data to generate e.g. urban heat island maps (Step 2).
 That process will be made available via a meteoblue API that returns a heat map for the selected hour on a selected day and the notebook will be updated accordingly.

 # I) Satellite pre-processing